igmoweb/append-or-prepend-content/readme.txt

 Stable tag: %%version%%
 License: GPLv2 or later

-Add content before or after every post, page or Custom Post Type
+Add content before or after every post, page or Custom Post Type.

 == Description ==
 Append or Prepend Content allows you to append or prepend content to any Post Type on your site.
 You can even use shortcodes or HTML.